tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

-2) GitHub: working code for exploratory and ML updated README, communication protocols, project outline, branches/person with 4 commits per person
+**2) GitHub:** working code for exploratory and ML updated README, communication protocols, project outline, branches/person with 4 commits per person

-3) ML model: preliminary preprocessing, feature engineering and feature description with decision-making process, train and test data description, model choice with limitations and benefits
+**3) ML model:** preliminary preprocessing, feature engineering and feature description with decision-making process, train and test data description, model choice with limitations and benefits

+## **ML Model**

+ - Description of preliminary data preprocessing and analysis:

+   - Data cleaning: Remove the irrelevant observations from collect data, including the null value and duplicate data.
+   - Data intergration: on database process, we combime all independent variable and dependent variables in one table.
+     -	Independent variable: greenhouse emission, crime rate, immigrant population, Median Immigrant Wages, household income, provincial population.
+     -	Dependent variable: house price
+   - Data reduction: reduce dimensionality using MinMaxScaler method.
+   - Data type transfer: change string to float type.

+- Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+   - We choose the most common features influent house prices using the multi variables regression model to predict the 2020 house price.
+Also, verify the accuracy and mes of the model.

+- Description of how data was split into training and testing sets
+   - 80% of indepedent variables data as the training set, and the remaining 20% are used as the test set, in order to predict the house price for 2020.

+- Explanation of model choice, including limitations and benefits
+  - Model: multi-variables regression
+  - Description: Collected data house prices are continuous data, and this model helps us directly predict the future year house price in a specific range (2015-2019).
+  -	Limitation
+    -	The model can only show the effects of selected features and cannot analyze factors that were not selected.
+    -	It is challenging to model nonlinear data or polynomial regression with the correlation between data features.
+  -	Benefits
+    -	Visually show the impact of each element on house prices
+    -	Verify if these factors affect house prices to the same extent each year

 <img width="819" alt="Import Dep:House DF" src="https://user-images.githubusercontent.com/90135381/161396483-77684cf1-c5ab-4cb3-9e9f-5ab0762e6498.png">